Professional Standards Resources

 State and local REALTOR® associations are responsible for enforcing NAR’s Code of Ethics through their Professional Standards Committees.
 These committees may also enforce the their organization’s MLS Rules and Membership responsibilities.

 - The main difference between ethics and arbitration complaints is REALTORS® can only receive disciplinary verdicts in ethics complaints.
-Verdicts in Arbitration Complaints can include disciplinary and monetary judgements.
+Verdicts in Arbitration Complaints can include disciplinary and monetary judgments.

 - Only REALTORS® are subject to NAR’s Code of Ethics.